mworion/MountWizzard4/docs/source/install_mw4.rst

 In one of the choices you should see the version number of the installed and available packages.
 For python it should say 3.7.x.

+.. hint:: MW4 does not need admin rights to install or run.
+To avoid problems with accessing
+          directories or file please ensure, that you run install and MW4 itself as normal user!

 To install MW4 on your computer, there are some support scripts available for Windows, OSx and Ubuntu to make it a little bit easier to install and run MW4.
 The scripts are online, and available from Github: